See, Plan, Cut: MPC-Based Autonomous Volumetric Robotic Laser Surgery with OCT Guidance: Introduction

 \section{Introduction}

-Robotic-assisted surgery has significantly improved precision, dexterity, and safety in minimally invasive procedures~\cite{moustris2011evolution,fiorini2022concepts}, largely through the integration of novel instruments with complementary sensing and control.
-However, most systems still rely heavily on human teleoperation for critical tasks like tumor resection, which demand volumetric tissue removal while preserving nearby anatomical structures (e.g., vessels, nerves).
-These challenges are especially pronounced in neurosurgery, where tumor margins are irregular and critical neurovascular structures often traverse the lesion.
+Robot-assisted surgery has significantly improved precision, dexterity, and safety in minimally invasive procedures~\cite{moustris2011evolution,fiorini2022concepts}, largely through the integration of novel instruments with complementary sensing and control.
+However, most systems still rely on teleoperation for critical tasks like tumor resection, which requires accurate volumetric removal while preserving critical structures—particularly in neurosurgery with irregular margins and dense neurovasculature.